in-depth phil. of sci.

 Can time flow backwards?

 Here's a frequently asked question about time.
 To agree to this, first we must accept that time flows (see above).
 Now, the biggest problem with time flowing backwards is the philosophical conundrum that we are accepting of a concept called "forwards".
 Time has direction; it is not gender specific.
-In essence, time does flow backwards, if we relate our forward progress through time then time is flowing towards us from the future to the passed.
+In essence, time does flow backwards if we relate our forward progress through time which is flowing towards us from the future to the past.

 Will time go on forever?

 Yes.
 Apocalyptic endings make for a great novel but there is no bases in fact.
 Nothing ends, energy exists and transforms, it does not magically disappear.
 Lifeforms die and change state, their earlier physical appearance alters -- this is not an end of existence, it is a transition.
 Time is abstract, it could only end if nothing further happened, if nothing changed, which is highly unlikely because we would first have to consider how time started in the first place.
 And if it didn't, well, there you go.

 I am a firm believer in time travel, by that I mean a transference dislocation from the present moment.
 So in answering this frequently asked question about time, first consider: We are all time travelers, of course, but how to slip from our present state of awareness to another is complex.
 Physically, time travel is beset with problems, however, mental transference, slipping through time subconsciously, has tremendous potential and is the subject of chronosthesia.

 What is the Time Continuum paradox?